 Building and growing your business is a significant part of your entrepreneurial career.
 However, there may come a time when you want to step back.
 Maybe it’s time to retire after decades of hard work, or perhaps you’d simply like to pursue new opportunities.
 This is where a well-thought-out business exit strategy becomes crucial.
-In this guide, brought to you by our team at Pacific Business Brokers, your trusted partner in business transitions, we will delve into the essential aspects of a business exit strategy, why it matters, and how to initiate the planning process.
-You got this!
+In this guide, brought to you by our team at Pacific Business Sales, your trusted business brokers in business transitions, we delve into the essential aspects of a small business exit strategy, why it matters, and how to initiate the planning process.

 The Basics of Business Exit Strategy